Germany–Pakistan relations: Archaeology

 German archaeologists have been active in Pakistan for decades.
 Since 1979, for example, the project Rock Carvings and Inscriptions along the Karakorum Highway has been conducted with the support of the Heidelberg Academy of Sciences and Humanities.
 German researchers regularly travel to Gilgit-Baltistan as part of this project.

 For a number of years, the Federal Foreign Office has been funding cultural preservation projects in Pakistan.
 The main projects in recent years include the restoration of the Lahore Fort frescoes and a historical Amburiq Mosque in Gulabpur, Baltistan.
 In 2010 and 2011, the Federal Foreign Office provided funding to renovate and restore traditional residential buildings in Lahore's historical Old City in cooperation with the Aga Khan Foundation (AKF).
 The two projects received the UNESCO Asia-Pacific Award for Cultural Heritage Conservation in 2010 and 2014, respectively.
 Since 2017, a project has been underway to restore part of the Lahore Fort frescoes – also in cooperation with the AKF.
 This project is scheduled to continue through 2018.

 Goethe-Institut

 The main institution promoting bilateral cultural relations is the Goethe-Institut in Karachi.
-In the building housing the Goethe-Institut, which is from the Bauhaus era and classified as an historical monument, numerous cultural events are held in addition to the language courses.
+In the building housing the Goethe-Institut, which is from the Bauhaus era and classified as a historical monument, numerous cultural events are held in addition to the language courses.
 Another institution active in cultural cooperation is the Goethe-Institut-affiliated Annemarie Schimmel House in Lahore, which also offers language courses and a cultural programme.